 AI Dictionary

-The Role of AI and Cybersecurity: Protector and Threat
+The Role of Generative AI and Cybersecurity: Guardian or Threat

 Oğuz Kağan Aydın